khiancarasicas/class-scheduling-system/README.md

 ## Contact

-For questions or feedback, please contact the development team or STI College
+For questions or feedback, please contact the development team or STI College Legazpi